ejkaplan/Plotter-Art-Template/README.md

 # Plotter Art Template

-Template for Mx.
+A template for Mx.
 El's students using elkplot to make art (and learn Python)